Begin of page section:

 EQui-T project partners and team

-The project team at the University of Graz
+The role of the University of Graz in the project

 Univ.-Prof.in Dr.in phil.
 Barbara Gasteiger-Klicpera (project management)